simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

 23. Make some kind of village builder, simulator, or collaboration game.
 Something beautiful.
 Probably in HTML Canvas.
 Probably (???) in 3d.

 24. Re-start the orchard, that was started and semi- (mostly?) destroyed this year.
 Plant bigger trees or come up with something for deer defense.

+*May update: One peach tree is now defended, two new apple trees are in.*

 25. Find some way to inspire more people, or make them more optimistic.
 Or find a way to make people want beautiful things & want to make beauty.
 This is ofc hazy, but I think I'll have a good sense of whether or not I accomplish it.